CenturyLinkCloud/PublicKB/AFv1/migration-walkthrough.md

 ### Migrate Services

 More information can be found in our [Migrating a Service](export-services-and-third-party-alternatives.md) and [Importing Data Into AppFog v2 MySQL](importing-data-to-afv2-mysql.md) articles.
-Our MySQL DBaaS is currently in Beta.
-It is due to release from Beta in December.

 1. First we need to export the data from AppFog v1.
 There are several options available.
 In this example we'll use the `af export-service <service_name>` command.
 The [Migrating a Service](export-services-and-third-party-alternatives.md) article provides information on other options.
  * From the CLI on AppFog v1: